 Welcome to the web page of QMM group !

-We are a computational condensed matter physics group in the Physics department of IIT Bombay.
+We are a computational condensed matter theory group in the Physics department of IIT Bombay.

 Sayantika Bhowal, PhD